gaberman95/EnergyScope/Sphinx/workflow.rst

 Figure 13: Files and folder structure

 .. list-table:: Table 38: Description of the files in Figure 13.
-   :widths: 20 20 35
+   :widths: 25 25 45
    :header-rows: 1

    * - Folder
      - File name
      - Description
-   * - EnergySxope TD
+   * - EnergyScope TD
      - 	READ.md
       	Notice license
      - 	Read me file
       	List of contributions and references
       	License file
    * - Data
      - 	DATA.xlsx
       	STEP_1_in.xlsx
       	STEP_1_out.xlsx
       	STEP_2_in.xlsx
      - 	All the input data
       	Prepare data for step 1
       	Process data from step 1
       	Prepare data for step 2